Kamal 2: Configuration changes

 Traefik → Proxy

-The traefik configuration is no longer valid.
-Instead you can configure kamal-proxy under proxy.
+configuration is no longer valid.
+Instead, you can configure kamal-proxy under proxy.

-If you were using custom Traefik labels or args, see the proxy configuration whether you can convert them.
+If you were using custom Traefik labels or args, see the proxy configuration to determine whether you can convert them.

-kamal-proxy supports common requirements such as buffering, max request/response sizes, and forwarding headers, but it is not the full breadth of everything Traefik can do.
+kamal-proxy supports common requirements such as buffering, max request/response sizes, and forwarding headers, but it does not encompass the full breadth of everything Traefik can do.

 If you don’t see something you need, you can raise an issue and we’ll look into it, but we don’t promise to support everything — you might need to run Traefik or another proxy elsewhere in your stack to achieve what you want.